mackstey28/personal-website/README.md

 My revamped personal website!

-Built with Next.js and framer motion.
+Built with Next.js and framer-motion.

 Hope you enjoy!